Planning your trip to Peru

 What to pack?

 This list is meant to assist you while planning your trip, but can be much more extensive.
 Keep in mind that many of the elsewhere-recommended articles (especially medicines) can be bought fairly easily in the larger cities so no need to bring everything with you.
-About money: there are many ATM’s, especially in the large cities in both Peru and Bolivia.
+About money: there are many ATM’s, especially in the large cities in Peru.
 In our opinion it is not necessary to bring huge amounts of money with you.

 Important documents